 These benefits do not come at the expense of other areas of their service either.
 CyberGhost's encryption and privacy protections are both robust while they also offer reasonable connection speeds too.

 Their server network is not the biggest, but there are still plenty of servers in the USA and Canada to choose from.
 They also allow seven concurrent connections too, which should let you share the service with family if you so wish.

-While we have confidence in the privacy protections of all the providers recommended in this list, VyprVPN is the only one to have their no user logs policy independently audited to prove its authenticity.
+While we have confidence in the privacy protections of all the providers recommended in this list, VyprVPN is one of just a few of the very best VPN providers to have had their no user logs policy independently audited to prove its authenticity.